Maples7/kong-config-manager/README.md

 ## About Version

-This tool are fully tested under version **0.10.x** of Kong, any other versions are NOT guaranteed.
+This tool are tested under version **0.10.x** and **0.11.x** of Kong, any other versions are NOT guaranteed.
 Theoretically, once the admin APIs of Kong remain unchanged, this tool would work perfectly.
 But again, nothing is determined for sure.

+[`cluster` endpoint has disappeared since 0.11.x of Kong](https://github.com/Mashape/kong/blob/master/CHANGELOG.md#admin-api), and this tool would make it unpainful by getting the version of your Kong instance firstly.

+However, the admin APIs might also have slight changes between 2 consistent small versions.
+In this situation, this tool would raise a WARNING with yellow color since v1.2.0 without exiting with error directly.
+Therefore, if you find there are any warnings about non-2xx response (404 in most cases) and know that's because your own Kong instance is not compatiable with this tool, you could just ignore the warnings.
+You can take advantage of `objects` field in `kcm-config.json` to make these annoying warnings slient by not tracking some objects such as `cluster`.

+Also, you are welcome to raise issues or even PRs to make it more compatiable.

 ## Contribution